LingConLab/corpora_problems/README.md

-This is a repository, where we will store Lab's corpora technickal problems.
+This is a repository, where we will store Lab's corpora technical problems.